 default_to_current_conversation parameter parameter in block kit elements to make it easy for users to send messages to the same channel your shortcut was invoked in.

 For example, pretend you're building a task management app.
 An example of a shortcut that makes sense in a global context would be

 Create a task, whereas a shortcut that belongs in a message context would be

 Attach to a task, which could attach the specific message to an existing task.

 If your app’s core features are paid-only and you plan to expose them via shortcuts, you should make it apparent for non-paying users that the reason they can’t use the shortcut is because they must have a paid plan for your app.
-The recommended way to do this is open an explanatory modal with a call-to-action to subscribe to a paid plan of your app.
+Rather than silently failing, we recommend opening an explanatory modal (or posting an ephemeral message) that explains why they can't use the shortcut.